lovell/sharp/docs/README.md

 ### Optimal

+The features of `mozjpeg` and `pngquant` can be used to optimise the file size of JPEG and PNG images respectively, without having to invoke separate `imagemin` processes.

 Huffman tables are optimised when generating JPEG output images without having to use separate command line tools like [jpegoptim](https://github.com/tjko/jpegoptim) and